 Deadlines: October 1st - November 15th

 Should places of study become available again after the completion of the succession procedures, such places will be allocated by drawing lots.
-Online registration for participation in the lottery procedure for the summer semester 2020 starts on 01.02. and ends on 28.02.2020.
-Further information is available here (only available in German).
+Online registration for participation in the lottery procedure for the remaining places is usually possible during the month of February.
+Further information is available here.

 If a Bachelor's degree certificate is not available by the end of the application period, an application is still possible